raman325/icloud3/Readme.md

 iCloud3 uses the GitHub Releases framework to download all the necessary installation files (iCloud3 custom component, documentation, sample configuration files, sample lovelace cards, etc).
 Go to the 'Releases' tab at the top of this repository, select the version of iCloud3 you want and download the .zip file.

-- HA 0.92+ -- Create a *config/custom_component/icloud3* directory on the device (Raspberry Pi) running Home Assistant.
+- HA 0.92+ -- Create a *config/custom_components/icloud3* directory on the device (Raspberry Pi) running Home Assistant.
 Copy the four component files in the `custom_components-icloud3` Github directory (*device_tracker.py, init.py, manifest.json, service.yaml*)  into that directory so the directory structure looks like:

   ```
   config
-    custom_component
+    custom_components
       icloud3
         device_tracker.py
         __init__.py